wljsc/AskMDPatientSim/README.md

-# AskMDPatientSim
+# AskMDPatientSimulator
-Testing system for AskMD Backend
+Testing system for AskMD